How to remove ‘Coarse Grasses’ from your lawn

 ‘Weed’ grasses are vigorous, undesirable and difficult to remove your lawn all together.
-All lawns can suffer from coarse grasses establishing.
+All lawns, including yours, can suffer from coarse grasses establishing.
 This can be down to several reasons, wind carrying seeds, birds etc…

 There are no selective weed killers that can be used against coarse grasses in lawns without also killing the more desirable turf grasses also.
 This very much limits the removal of coarse grasses to ‘cultural’ methods only (i.e digging them out!).